-Does MHA just help the music industry professional or can they help my family?
+Does MHA just help the music industry professional, or can they help my family?

 Spouses, partners, and children of qualifying individuals may also receive access to MHA services.

 Does MHA employ a medical staff?
-What qualifies MHA to help me with my healthcare issues?
+What qualifies MHA to help me with my health care issues?

 Do I have to be a member of a music organization to access MHA services?
 Who qualifies for help?

 No, you do not need to be a member of any music organization to qualify for MHA’s programs and services.
-MHA services are available to any person who has worked in the music industry for two or more years or has credited contributions to 4 commercially released recordings or videos.
+MHA services are available to any person who has worked in the music industry for three or more years or has credited contributions to 4 commercially released recordings or videos.
 Documentation can be provided in a variety of ways including references, liner notes, copies of contracts, check stubs, brochures, flyers or newspaper articles.